adamnagel/adamnagel.github.io/_posts/2024-cross-country.md

+# Day 0: Preparation
 The store clerks stare at me in surprise.
-We're in Dublin California and I've come into the shop to buy a toolkit and Rok tiedown straps.
+We're in Dublin, California and I've come into the shop to buy a toolkit and Rok tiedown straps for my duffel bag.

 "You're going all the way to Nashville on a Bonnie?
 That's a pretty small bike.
 Are you traveling with someone?"